 Augmented Reality has been proved to be emerging as one of the key drivers that are behind technology and the economy.
 Some estimates prove that the total value of the AR market is supposed to reach $100 billion by 2020.

 This is because AR apps, handsets, headsets, as well as smart glasses hold the promise to add a high amount of value to virtually any industry that implements it.
-From retail to manufacturing, all these industries are benefiting from the AR technology.
+To help create this type of technology, the use of a high density interconnect pcbs, is important to implement.
+From retail to manufacturing, all these industries are benefiting from AR technology.
 AR is already showing great potential to solve some of the biggest problems and pain-points that exist, and we would not have to wait until 2020 for AR to make a big impact across all domains and verticals.

 From education to distant or remote work, here are 10 business cases for AR technology that are set to come up in the distant or near future.

 Recommended Reading: 8 SEO Tips that you can use today to generate more web traffic

 From operating MRI equipment to perform complex surgeries, AR technology holds immense potential in order to boost the depth and effectiveness of imparting medical training in many areas.
 Many leading medical institutions have already adopted the use of AR technology to help assist students to learn and undergo training that helps one dive into the human body in an interactive 3D format.

 In today’s retail environment that depends on physical activity, shoppers are using their smartphones more than ever for comparing products that they are browsing.
 World-famous Brand in motorcycle manufacturing Harley Davidson is one great instance who is looking to make the most use of this trend.
 They have developed an AR app that shoppers are able to use in the store.
 Users who are looking to buy a motorcycle in the showroom, and customize it to their requirements to see what features and colours they might like on their vehicle.